1. Warren Hastings was the first ___________.

 Explanation: His strong control led critics to accuse him of despotism.

-94. Hastings is often regarded as:
+94. Hastings is often regarded as___________.

 A) The true founder of British rule in India